If you want to invest in long-lasting, high-quality leather goods, we highly recommend full-grain leather.

 If you’re unsure about the product you are using, you can test out a leather conditioner on a small, unseen area of your real leather bag and leave it for 24 hours to see how the material reacts.

-Our Favorite Full Grain Leather Goods in 2022
+Our Favorite Full Grain Leather Goods

 We absolutely love high-quality leather products, and we, of course, don’t want to keep them all to ourselves – so, here is our guide to the very best of our full-grain leather bag collection.